 Water is at the heart of Avalon Marshes landscape.
-Once sea, it has gradually became land through a succession of saltmarsh, freshwater wetlands and associated habitats.
+Once sea, it has gradually become land through a succession of saltmarsh, freshwater wetlands and associated habitats.
 From Roman times man has diverted rivers, drained bogs, lived with regular flooding, constructed pumps and sluices, and built sea defences.
 Why has so much effort been put into an area which lies at or below sea level?
 The answer is primarily the rich summer grassland created from the peats, clays and silts, enriched by the water which irrigates it.
 Today water management is also vital to conserve the area’s rich wildlife and buried archaeology.

 To understand water and drainage in the Avalon Marshes it is necessary to understand the influence of the sea and tide.
 The Severn Estuary at 15m (48 feet) has one of the largest tidal ranges in the world.
 Most of the Avalon Marshes (“the moors”) is generally 3-4 metres above mean sea level (or ordnance datum), approximately half way between the high tide level and low tide level… Many areas therefore lie below high tide level, especially at times of spring tides when they are at their highest.